 No cure is known for any of the multiple endocrine neoplasia syndromes.
 Doctors treat the changes in each gland individually.
 A tumor is treated by removing it surgically when possible.
-If removal is not possible (and before removal), doctors give drugs to correct the hormone imbalance caused by gland overactivity.
+Before removal or if removal is not possible, doctors give drugs to correct the hormone imbalance caused by gland overactivity.
 An excessively large and overactive gland without a tumor is treated with drugs to counteract the effects of gland overactivity.

-Because medullary thyroid cancer is ultimately fatal if untreated, doctors will most likely recommend preventive surgical removal of the thyroid gland if genetic testing has revealed evidence of multiple endocrine neoplasia type 2A or type 2B, even if the diagnosis of medullary thyroid cancer has not been made before the surgery.
+Because medullary thyroid cancer is ultimately fatal if untreated, doctors will most likely recommend preventive surgical removal of the thyroid gland if genetic testing has revealed evidence of multiple endocrine neoplasia type 2A or type 2B.
+This preventive surgery is done even if the diagnosis of medullary thyroid cancer has not been made before the surgery.
 Unlike other types of thyroid cancer, this aggressive type of thyroid cancer cannot be treated with radioactive iodine.
 Once the thyroid is removed, people must take thyroid hormone for the rest of their life.
+If thyroid cancer has spread, other treatments (such as drugs or vaccines) can sometimes help the person live longer.
 Pheochromocytomas must be removed surgically after the person's blood pressure has been controlled with appropriate drugs.

 Last full review/revision November 2014 by Patricia A. Daly, MD; Lewis Landsberg, MD